-Premium Waiver insurance covers your life insurance policy premiums if you were to become totally and permanently disabled or were retrenched from your job and left unable to pay your premium (see conditions for retrenchment below).
+Premium Waiver insurance covers certain life insurance policy premiums if you were to become disabled or were retrenched from your job and left unable to pay your premium (see conditions for retrenchment below).
 This means that your policy continues to provide you with the same cover as if you were still making your payments.

-You can also choose to add Premium Waiver insurance to the following MLC Life Insurances:
+You can apply for Premium Waiver insurance to waiver premiums for the following MLC Life Insurances: